patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 Next we will initialize the cipher and encrypt our plain-text.
 Since CBC is and behaves like a block mode we need a padding mode for messages which do not exactly fit the 16 byte block size.
 Since there seems to be [no security implication](https://crypto.stackexchange.com/questions/1486/how-to-choose-a-padding-mode-with-aes/1488#1488) regarding the used padding scheme, we chose the most widely supported: [PKCS#7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS%235_and_PKCS%237).

 **_Note:_** due to [legacy reasons](https://crypto.stackexchange.com/questions/9043/what-is-the-difference-between-pkcs5-padding-and-pkcs7-padding), we have to set our cipher suite to PKCS5.
 Both are practically the same but defined for different block sizes; normally PKCS#5 would not be compatible with AES, but since the definitions date back to 3DES where 8 byte blocks were used, we are stuck with it.
-If your JCE provider accepts AES/CBC/PKCS7Padding its better to use this definition so your code is easier to understand.
+If your JCE provider accepts AES/CBC/PKCS7Padding it's better to use this definition, so your code is easier to understand.

 ```
 final Cipher cipher = Cipher._getInstance_("AES/CBC/PKCS5Padding"); //actually uses PKCS#7